 Copyright.
 Under Swiss copyright law, only works that are considered an intellectual creation with an individual character are protected by copyright (art.
 2 para.
 1 of the Swiss Copyright Act (CopA)).
-AI as software generally meets these requirements, even if it was created with the help of AI.
-However, works solely created by AI cannot be considered intellectual creations as they are not made by humans.
-These works currently cannot be copyrighted and the author cannot acquire copyright derivatively.12
+AI as software generally meets these requirements.
+However, works created by AI cannot be considered intellectual creations as they are not made by humans.
+These works currently cannot be copyrighted and the author cannot acquire copyright derivatively.
 It must be clarified how copyright law is to deal with the fact that many forms of AI require enormous amounts of data for the training process, which are at least partially protected by copyright.
 The data usually has to be duplicated for use by AI, which is basically a copyright infringement.
-This could represent a considerable hurdle for the development of AI.13
+This could represent a considerable hurdle for the development of AI.

 Copyrighted works are protected for 70 years after the death of the author (or 50 years in the case of computer programs; art.
 29 para.
-1 CopA).
+1 of the CopA).

 Patents.
 Under Swiss law, patents are granted for new innovations applicable in industry.
 Anything that is obvious having regard to the state of the art is not patentable (art.
-1 paras 1 and 2 of the Swiss Patents Act).
+1 para.
+1 and 2 of the Swiss Patents Act).
 AI may be patentable under Swiss law; however, there are issues regarding results created by AI.
-The assessment of whether these results are obvious, and therefore patentable, should be carried out from a machine's viewpoint and not a human's.
-Moreover, AI cannot be named the inventor, but it also does not act as a mere tool in order for its operator to be named inventor without question.
+The assessment of whether these results are obvious, and therefore patentable, should be carried out from a machine's viewpoint and not a human's one.
+Moreover, AI cannot be named the inventor, but it also does not act as a mere tool in order for its operator to be named inventor.
 Furthermore, according to prevailing opinion, patent law in Switzerland only permits natural persons as inventors in the legal sense (or legal persons, depending on the interpretation).
-The recognition of AI systems is excluded due to their lack of legal capacity.14 The Swiss legal community, therefore, currently recognises that AI-created results can be assigned to a natural person and are patentable.15 against unlawful data processing.16 Protection and factual ownership of data could therefore, e.g., come from intellectual property rights such as copyright.
+The recognition of AI systems is, however, excluded due to their lack of legal capacity.

+Data ownership.
+Under Swiss law, there are no property rights (in the sense of the Swiss Civil Code) to data, since data is intangible.
+The Federal Act on Data Protection (FADP) does not convey ownership to data either, as it only regulates protection against unlawful data processing.
+Protection of and factual ownership to data could therefore, e.g., come from intellectual property rights such as copyright.
 As a rule, data can be protected by copyright only if it is considered an intellectual creation with an individual character (see above).
-However, data solely generated by machines does not fall under the protection of Swiss copyright law, as it is not recognised as an intellectual creation (art.
+However, data generated by machines does not fall under the protection of Swiss copyright law, as it is not recognised as an intellectual creation (art.
 2 para.
-1 CopA).17 On a more positive note, databases may be protected by copyright as collected works (art.
+1 CopA).
+On a more positive note, databases may be protected by copyright as collected works (art.
 4 para.
 1 CopA).